How can it help?

 How does The Story of The Dark incorporate many years of research on childhood nighttime fears into its story? … hopefully without anyone noticing!

-Listed below are some of the hidden features in The Story of The Dark that may help reduce fears:
+Listed below are some of the hidden features in The Story of The Dark that may help reduce fears and promote learning to read.
+First, the nighttime fear part:

 - Utilizing a child’s imagination – Research has shown that younger children are better able to deal with fear if they imagine the feared object in a playful or non-threatening way.
 Nighttime fears are related to the brain’s development of an imagination, so children with these fears are also very adept at using their imagination.
 Imagining The Dark as a shy, thoughtful, grandfatherly type entity in this book is easy for kids to do and it helps change their perspective of the dark from scary to non scary.